BenRamo06/PySpark/README.md

 		- DataProc and GCS must be in the same region for Latency purpose
 		- If we have more than 10K input file.
 We need to create files with more capacity

+	Benefits
+		- Low cost  --> 1 c per virtual cpu per cluster per hour
+		- Fast 		--> to start, scale and shut down near 90 seconds or less on average
+		- Reizable  --> Cluster can be created and scaled quickly
+		- Open Source --> You can use hadoop or spark, because Dataproc manages updates
+		- Versioning --> Allows you to switch different version of hadoop or any tool (spark, hive, pig)
+		- High Availability

 What is a cluster